 Italo trains depart from Turin’s Porta Nuova and Porta Susa stations bound for Florence’s Santa Maria Novella station 5 times per day.
 The journey takes 3 hours.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Direct Trains from Turin to Florence

-Most of the trains from Turin to Florence are direct, though there are stops between the two cities.
-Some of the options do require a train change - typically in Milan or Bologna - and some of these are AV trains, not just the slower InterCity or Regionale trains.
-Be sure to pay careful attention to the ticket options when you’re booking your itinerary to know whether you’ll need to change trains at any point or not.
+Most of the trains from Turin to Florence are direct, although there are stops between the two cities.
+Some of the options do require a train change, typically in Milan or Bologna, and these can be on the AV InterCity, or Regionale trains.
+Be sure to pay careful attention to the ticket options when you’re booking your itinerary to know whether you’ll need to change trains at any point.

 Amenities on Trains from Turin to Florence

 The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air-conditioning and power outlets in your seat for your convenience.
 There are both 1st-class and 2nd-class cars.
 First class passengers get a free drink and a choice of newspaper.
 A cafe car is available to all passengers.

 Torino Porta Nuova is Turin's main station, and third only to Roma Termini and Milano Centrale in terms of overall passenger traffic.
 There are several bus and tram lines that stop outside the station to make it easier to get around the city, and there's also a Metro (subway) station underneath the train station itself.